 - Divide mixture into four equal portions.
-Shape each portion into loaves and place on a baking sheet or in a 9x13 baking pan.
+Shape each portion into loaves and place them on a baking sheet or in a 9x13 baking pan.
 If you wish, you can wrap any number of the loaves and freeze for up to a month.

-- Mix together ketchup, mustard and brown sugar.
+- Mix together ketchup, mustard, and brown sugar.
 Pour evenly over top of meatloaves.

 - Bake (defrosted) meatloaves at 350 for 1¼ hours until an internal temperature 160F is reached.
 Allow meatloaves to rest, uncut, for fifteen minutes before cutting into slices and serving.

-Seasonings are Simple
+Seasonings Are Simple

 Onion, Carrot, Garlic, and Whole Grain Bread